Ulrika Eleonora of Denmark: Death

 There is a well known old legend associated with her death.
 The legend states that while the queen lay dying at Karlberg Palace, her favorite and principal lady-in-waiting, Countess Maria Elisabeth Stenbock, lay sick in Stockholm.
 On the night the queen had died, Countess Stenbock visited Karlberg and was admitted alone to the room containing the remains of the queen.
 The officer in charge, Captain Stormcrantz, looked into the key hole and saw the countess and the queen speaking at the window of the room.
 He was so shocked by the sight that he started coughing blood.
 The countess, as well as the carriage she had arrived with, was gone the next moment.
 When the matter was investigated, it was made clear that the countess had been in bed, gravely ill that day and not left town.
 The King gave the order that the affair was not to be mentioned further.
 Whatever the explanation, it is true that countess Stenbock died of her illness a couple of weeks after the queen, and that captain Stormcrantz also did so shortly after the event he claimed took place.

 Charles XI did not respect her wish of a simple funeral.
 However, he paid the equal amount of its costs to the poor.
 He announced for two years of mourning for the royal court, and when the period was finished in 1695, he refused to marry despite pressure to do so.

+Her body was kept on Lit de parade in Karlsberg Palace for several months by the King until she was buried in the fall of 1693 in Riddarholm Church.